Tff27/tff-blog/tff-blog/wwwroot/posts/auto-generate-c-sharp-client.md

 ---
 ### Summary

 The goal of automating repetitive work as much as possible as a developer is always present.
-The primary focus of any person within a company should be creating value, by creating value I mean delivering the work that has a more significant impact on the organization.
+A primary focus of any person within a company should be creating value.
+By creating value I mean delivering work that has a more significant impact on the organization.

-In my experience, I came across the need to build API clients on multiple occasions, often for APIs that were delivered previously by the team.
-These API clients on many occasions will be only used by solutions within a team or the company and without any bespoke requirement.
+In my experience, I came across the need to build API clients on multiple occasions, often for APIs that before the team delivered.
+These API clients, on many occasions, will be only used by solutions within a team or the company and without any bespoke requirement.

 The idea to automate this piece of software came naturally, as I saw that leveraging the API specification was an alternative to getting an API client always up to date and that is generated as part of a CI/CD pipeline.